simonlaraway/mexicanrockcinema/README.md

 Visit http://mexicanrockcinema.com/ to see the site.

-Project built by me, overseen by Dr. Brian Price (Dept. of Spanish and Portuguese, BYU) and Dr. Jeremy Browne (Office of Digital Humanities, BYU).
+Project built by me, advisement by by Dr. Brian Price (Dept. of Spanish and Portuguese, BYU) and Dr. Jeremy Browne (Office of Digital Humanities, BYU).

 Directory and file explanation:
 1. Cast: This folder contains CSV files containing the cast, the roles they played, and their imdb page URL for each film.